 The track bar locates the body / frame in relation to the front axle side to side.
 The track bar is mounted from the passenger side of the front axle up to the driver side frame rail.
 When lifted, the front axle shifts toward the drivers side.
-This is definitely noticeable with lifts over 4 inches - 3 inches to 4 inches is considered borderline.
+This is definitely noticeable with lifts over above 4 inches - 3-4 inches is considered borderline.
 If the vehicle is already lifted, view it from the front and see if the tires are centered underneath the body.
-Using this adjustable track bar is very convenent and you can adjust it as many time as needed If you add additional items like a winch to to front of your vehicle.
+Using this adjustable track bar is very convenient and you can adjust it as many time as needed If you add additional items like a winch to to front of your vehicle.

 |Manufacturer Part Number||2085|

 |Notes||1976-1977 models require one SLS 2085-76 sleeve - sold separately.|